gardehal/embedded-systems/projects/dumb-door/dumb-door.md

 - Authentication (e.g. key on pico, auth API on home server)
   - Log who made the call when over network, button = "[button press]"
 - Charts and final documentation.
-- final adjustments for stepper steps to lock/unlock door and some way to calibrate (e.g. move lock to one extreme or other)
-  - Number of steps to take as argument for network call?
 - Accelerator which can detect when door moves, if status is locked and door moves, it's likely unlocked (or broken into) from outside (depends on speed of acceleration maybe? should probably just flag fast door openings as suspicious)
   - Integrate accepelrator into circuits and diagram
   - buy one an test https://www.digitalimpuls.no/adafruit/144438/lis3dh-trippel-axe-akselerometer--plus-2g-4g-8g-16g